dCache/dcache-book2/config-nfs.md

     /pnfs/dcache.org/data *.dcache.org (rw,sec=krb5i)

-Notice, that security flavour used at mount time will be used for client - pool comminication as well.
+Notice, that security flavour used at mount time will be used for client - pool communication as well.

 Multiple specifications can be declared like this: